airbytehq/airbyte/airbyte-integrations/connectors/source-mode/README.md

 # Mode
 This directory contains the manifest-only connector for `source-mode`.

-The Airbyte connector for Mode allows you to seamlessly sync data between Mode and various destinations, enabling streamlined data analysis and reporting.
+This Airbyte connector for Mode allows you to seamlessly sync data between Mode and various destinations, enabling streamlined data analysis and reporting.
 With this connector, users can extract reports, data models, and other analytics from Mode into their preferred data warehouses or databases, facilitating easier data integration, business intelligence, and advanced analytics workflows.
 It supports incremental and full data syncs, providing flexibility in data synchronization for Mode users.

 ## Usage
 There are multiple ways to use this connector: